mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 You don't need to have a specific goal in mind to offer praise.
 Any time I see something in the changelist that delights me, I tell the author about it:

 * "I wasn't aware of this API.
 That's really useful!"
 * "This is an elegant solution.
-I never would have thought of this."
+I never would have thought of that."
 * "Breaking up this function was a great idea.
 It's so much simpler now."

 If the author is a junior developer or joined the team recently, they're likely to feel nervous or defensive during a review.
 Sincere compliments ease this tension by demonstrating that you are their supportive teammate and not the cruel gatekeeper.